ESCOMP/CTSM/doc/source/users_guide/setting-up-and-running-a-case/choosing-a-compset.rst

 We label the different types of compsets with a different letter of the alphabet from "A" (for all data model) to "X" (for all dead model).
 The compsets of interest when working with CLM are the "I" compsets (which contain CLM with a data atmosphere model and a stub ocean, and stub sea-ice models), "E" and "F" compsets (which contain CLM with the active atmosphere model (CAM), prescribed sea-ice model, and a data ocean model), and "B" compsets which have all active components.
 Below we go into details on the "I" compsets which emphasize CLM as the only active model, and just mention the two other categories.

+To run CLM coupled to CAM ("E" or "F" compsets) or fully coupled ("B compsets) you need to be running CLM from a CESM checkout rather than a CTSM checkout (see :ref:`ctsm_vs_cesm_checkout`).

 When working with CLM you usually want to start with a relevant "I" compset before moving to the more complex cases that involve other active model components.
 The "I" compsets can exercise CLM in a way that is similar to the coupled modes, but with much lower computational cost and faster turnaround times.